taleinat/pyweb-il-77-2to3/presentation.md

 - "Hindsight is 20/20"
 - 2.7 is intended as a stepping stone from 2.x to 3.x
 - More on string types later

 VVV

+## Python 3: Major Changes

+- A major reworking of the string types
+    - No more str/unicode confusion
+- Iterators rather than lists
+    - Examples: `range()`, `map()`, `filter()`, `dict.keys()`
+- `print` is a function rather than a statement
+- Dividing integers returns a float: `3 / 2` → `1.5`
+    - separate "floor" division operator `//`
+- Some reorganization of the stdlib, e.g. urllib/urllib2

+Notes:

+- This is mostly to get a feel for what's changed
+- `dict.keys()` actually gives a special view object

+VVV